Exit Planning: It can wait until tomorrow, right?

 Exit Planning: What is it and Why do it?

 When a business broker creates an “exit plan,” it usually involves listing the business for sale to a third party.
-An attorney’s planning focuses on the legal documents that allow the transition of the assets of a company to new ownership.
+An attorney’s planning focuses on the legal documents that allow the transition of a company’s assets to new ownership.
 An accountant or financial planner will look closely at tax and inheritance issues, and an insurance broker offers products that reduce the risk of interruption or disaster.

 It is logical then that exit planning is quickly becoming a significant focus of the legal and financial communities.
 Although boomers are healthier than prior generations, they all have to retire eventually.
 Tens of thousands of professional advisors are positioning themselves to provide tax, risk management, wealth management, and contract preparation services to this flood of sellers.